Toto Carlyle II vs Toto Vespin II – Which is the Better Toilet?

 2. Ease of Cleaning

 Toto Carlyle II and Toto Vespin II are relatively easier to clean compared to other toilets.
-The skirted bowl designs removes the nooks and crannies where dirt can hide making cleaning them really easy.
+The skirted bowl designs remove the nooks and crannies where dirt can hide, making cleaning them easy.

-It is however easier to clean the Toto Carlyle II than the Vespin II.
-As I have already mentioned, the one-piece design of the Toto Carlyle removes the gap between the tank and bowl, as is the case with Toto Vespin II.
-You therefore don’t have to struggle getting rid of dirt in that tiny gap.
+It is, however, easier to clean the Toto Carlyle II than the Vespin II.
+As I have already mentioned, the one-piece design of the Toto Carlyle removes the gap between the tank and bowl, as is the case with the Toto Vespin II.
+You, therefore, don’t have to struggle to get rid of dirt in that tiny gap.

 3. Ease of Installation

-Installing a one-piece toilet like the Toto Carlyle II is faster than a two-piece toilet in this case the Toto Vespin II, but not always easy.
-This is because you need to install it in one go, unlike the Toto Vespin where you install the bowl then the tank later.
+Installing a one-piece toilet like the Toto Carlyle II is faster than a two-piece toilet, in this case, the Toto Vespin II, but not always easy.
+This is because you need to install it in one go, unlike the Toto Vespin, where you install the bowl and then the tank later.

 The challenge with installing Toto Carlyle II is that it is heavy and delicate.
-Attempting to install it on your own is risky since you can easily drop it and break it.
-You would therefore need an extra pair of hands to help you with the lifting.
+Attempting to install it independently is risky since you can easily drop and break it.
+You would, therefore, need an extra pair of hands to help you with the lifting.

-Installing the Toto Vespin II takes longer but can comfortably be done by 1 person.
-The ease of installation may not influence your decision that much but I reckon it is worth knowing.
+Installing the Toto Vespin II takes longer but can be done by one person comfortably.
+The ease of installation may not influence your decision that much, but I reckon it is worth knowing.

 4. Repairs and Maintenance

-Toilets will from time to time leak water between the tank and the bowl.
-This is often caused by loose tank bolts, worm out tank to bowl gasket, cracked flush valve or worn out washers.
+Toilets will, from time to time, leak water between the tank and the bowl.
+This is often caused by loose tank bolts, worm out the tank to bowl gasket, cracked flush valve, or worn-out washers.

 5. Toilet Dimensions